-The information on this page is designed to help you support and advocate for your child with ME/CFS or long COVID at school.
+The information on this page is designed to help support and advocate for young people with encephalomyelitis/chronic fatigue syndrome ME/CFS or long COVID at school.
 We consulted with parents of children and young people with ME/CFS, teachers and medical professionals while developing this information.

-You can share this information with your child’s school and your doctor so that everyone can work together to help your child get the most out of school.
+You can share this information with your young person’s school and doctor so that everyone can work together.

 One of the key aspects of ME/CFS is a substantial reduction in function.
 This means the person with ME/CFS will not be able to do all of the things they did before they became unwell.
 It is likely that your child or young person will need adjustments at school to help them manage.